sencha/ext-angular/packages/ext-component-creator/readme.md

-# ext-angular-creator
+# ext-component-creator

-Creator for ExtAngular files
+Creator for ExtAngular (and ExtComponent) files